fostroll/mordl/doc/README_SUPPLEMENTS.md

 ## MorDL Supplements

-MorDL package contains a few additional utility methods that can be sometimes usful.
-To use supplement methods, you mostly shouldn't have a tagger object created.
-Howewer, you have to import a certain tagger class from the `mordl` package.
-Let it be `mordl.UposTagger`, although equally well it can be class of any other tagger:
+MorDL package contains a few additional utility methods that can be useful.
+To use supplement methods, in most cases you don't have to create a tagger object.
+Howewer, you have to import a tagger class from the `mordl` package.
+Let it be `mordl.UposTagger`, although equally well it can be a class of any other tagger:
 ```python
 from mordl import UposTagger
 ```